Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 Overview of lifecycle management in the OIN

-Lifecycle management refers to the process of provisioning and deprovisioning application access as a user moves through an organization.
-Onboarding, role change, transfer, and offboarding employee processes require provisioning user accounts in workforce applications and enforcing corporate security policies in a timely manner.
+Lifecycle management refers to the process of provisioning and deprovisioning app access as a user moves through an org.
+Onboarding, role change, transfer, and offboarding employee processes require provisioning user accounts in Okta and other third-party apps.
+It also requires enforcing corporate security policies in a timely manner.

 Lifecycle management

-Okta provides two methods to integrate lifecycle management to your application.
-You can use the System for Cross-domain Identity Management (SCIM) protocol to manage user accounts from Okta, or you can use the Workflows Connector Builder (opens new window) to create automated identity processes in Okta Workflows (opens new window).
+Okta provides two methods to integrate lifecycle management to your app.
+You can use the System for Cross-domain Identity Management (opens new window) (SCIM) protocol to manage user accounts from Okta.
+You can also use the Okta Workflows Connector Builder (opens new window) to create automated identity processes in Okta Workflows (opens new window).

 Why build a lifecycle management integration with Okta?

-Automate onboarding/offboarding and win larger customers After an organization reaches a certain size, manually provisioning accounts and getting users set up for success are time consuming and a huge bottleneck for your product’s adoption.
-Okta lifecycle management integration automates mundane tasks for your customers, which reduces the total cost of ownership and removes barriers to end-user activation.
+Automate onboarding/offboarding and win larger customers After an org reaches a certain size, manually provisioning accounts and getting users set up is a time-consuming process and a bottleneck for your product's adoption.
+Okta lifecycle management integration automates mundane tasks for your customers, which reduces the total cost of ownership and removes barriers to end user activation.

-Secure access to your application Secure access to your application.
-Integrating with Okta ensures that end users can access your application as soon as they join an organization.
-Access is automatically removed as they leave the organization to prevent embarrassing data loss and dangling access.
+Secure access to your app Secure access to your app.
+Integrating with Okta ensures that end users can access your app when they join an org.
+Access is automatically removed as they leave the org to prevent embarrassing data loss and dangling access.

 Meet compliance requirements Help your customers generate logs of access changes to comply with security policies and audits.

-Increase adoption of your product and sell more licenses Okta lifecycle management integration helps your customers use SaaS licenses and ultimately purchase more as the organization grows or use expands.
+Increase adoption of your product and sell more licenses Okta lifecycle management integration helps your customers use SaaS licenses and ultimately purchase more as the org grows or use expands.

 Choose how to implement your integration

-System for Cross-domain Identity Management (SCIM) Workflows Connector
+System for Cross-domain Identity Management (SCIM) Connector Builder

 Description SCIM (opens new window) is the industry standard protocol for managing users and groups in cloud-based systems.
 It handles basic operations like create, read, update, delete, and search.
-Okta Workflows Connector Builder (opens new window) is a no-code, if-this-then-that logic builder that Okta customers can use to automate custom or complex employee onboarding and offboarding flows in your application.
-Publishing a Workflows Connector with Okta allows your customers to deeply integrate your product as part of their lifecycle management flows.
+Connector Builder (opens new window) is a no-code development interface that creates custom connections to API endpoints along with data manipulation flows.
+You can then package these flows with authentication and branding as connectors in the OIN.
+Publishing a complete connector allows your customers to deeply integrate your product as part of their lifecycle management process in Okta Workflows.

 Technology